tezariuss/UDScripts-Armor-test/README.md

 If that does not work, find the relevant `settings.json` in the Data folder of the corresponding project (e.g. [this one](https://github.com/Gamerooni/UDScripts/blob/master/UDPatcher/Data/settings.json) for the UD Patcher) and manually replace the original `settings.json` with it.

+**Important**: Ensure you do all of the above when Synthesis is closed.
+If it's open, it will undo your changes.

 ## Projects

 There are several Projects in this repository.
 All will appear as separate patchers in the Synthesis project.